alsanch/azurearcservers/README.md

 ## Requirements
 - **Tested in Powershell 5.1**
-- **Azure Permissions:** Owner (required to assign the role Resource Policy Contributor to the Automation Account managed identity).
-Required at subscription level if Microsoft Defender for Cloud is deployed.
+- **Azure Permissions:** Owner
+    - Role required to assign the role Resource Policy Contributor to the Automation Account managed identity
+    - Required at subscription level if Microsoft Defender for Cloud is deployed.
 Otherwise, at resource group level
 - **Azure AD Permissions:** User

 ## Deployment steps